 We hugely appreciate our mentors and we recognise how much they contribute to the development and improvement of the work of the charity.

-If you are a recently retired primary school teacher who is passionate about improving maths education, and you are willing to volunteer your expertise, you could be a mentor for Number Sense.
+If you are a former primary school teacher who is passionate about improving maths education, and you are willing to volunteer your expertise, you could be a mentor for Number Sense.
 Please see below for the FAQs for mentors and contact us for a discussion.

 The mentor acts as a key link between our partner schools and our in-school volunteers.
 There are several aspects to the role: